The Australian Government's Your Future, Your Super laws came into effect on 1 July 2021.

 You do not have to make any changes as a result of this information if you don’t want to.

 Any advice contained in this document is of a general nature only, and does not take into account your personal objectives, financial situation or needs.
-Prior to acting on any information in this document, you need to take into account your own financial circumstances, consider the Product Disclosure Statement for any product you are considering, and seek independent financial advice if you are unsure of what action to take.
+Prior to acting on any information in this document, you need to take into account your own financial circumstances, consider the Product Disclosure Statement and Target Market Determination for any product you are considering, and seek independent financial advice if you are unsure of what action to take.
 The material contained in this document is based on information received in good faith from sources within the market and on our understanding of the legislation at this time.
 Past performance is not a reliable indicator of future performance.